-Baldwin High School
+Baldwin High School Social Studies

-Ninth grade students enroll in Social Studies 1R or AP World History 1, for the first of a two-year sequence in Global History and Geography, which continues in tenth grade with Social Studies 2R or Advanced Placement World History and culminates with the New York State Regents exam in June.
-The 10th grade students enrolled in Advanced Placement World History also must take the Advanced Placement Exam in May.
-Eleventh grade students take United States History and Government or Advanced Placement United States History.
+Ninth grade students enroll in Global History and Geography I (SS 1R) or AP Human Geography, for the first of a two-year sequence in Global History and Geography, which continues in tenth grade with Global History and Geography II (SS 2R) or Advanced Placement World History: Modern and culminates with the New York State Regents exam in June.
+The tenth grade students enrolled in Advanced Placement World History: Modern also must take the Advanced Placement Exam in May.
+Eleventh grade students take United States History and Government (SS 3R) or Advanced Placement United States History.
 Both courses culminate with the Regents exam in June.
-Those 11th grade students who enroll in Advanced Placement US History must also take the Advanced Placement Exam in May.
-Students in twelfth grade take a half-year course in Economics (either Regents or honors) and another half-year course in Participation in Government, a public policy course in which students also complete a community service project.
-In place of Participation in Government, seniors can take Advanced Placement Government and Politics or Public Affairs, which is college-level course offered through Syracuse University in which students can earn 3 college credits.
+Those eleventh grade students who enroll in Advanced Placement United States History must also take the Advanced Placement Exam in May.
+Students in twelfth grade take a half-year course in Economics and another half-year course in Participation in Government, a public policy course in which students also complete a civics engagement project.
+In place of Participation in Government and Economics, students can choose to take Advanced Placement United States Government and Politics and Honors Economics or College Public Affairs and College Economic Issues and Ideas, which are college-level courses offered through Syracuse University in which students can earn (3) college credits per course.

-Supervisor of Social Studies, 6-12
+Supervisor of Social Studies

 960 Hastings Street

-High School: (516) 434-6150
+High School: 516.434.6000

-Middle School: (516) 434-6250
+Middle School: 516.434.6250